cube-js/cube/docs/content/Examples-Tutorials-Recipes/Accelerating-Non-Additive-Measures.md

 ### Providing multiple pre-aggregations

-If two workarounds described above don't apply to your use case, feel free to create additional pre-aggregations with definitions that fully match your queries with non-additive measures.
+If the two workarounds described above don't apply to your use case, feel free to create additional pre-aggregations with definitions that fully match your queries with non-additive measures.
 You will get a performance boost at the expense of a slightly increased overall pre-aggregation build time and space consumed.